Background pattern

 • an allergic reaction to sitagliptin (see section 4).

-This medicine is unlikely to cause low blood sugar, as it does not work when blood sugar levels are low.
+It is unlikely that this medicine will cause low blood sugar, as it does not work when your blood sugar level is low.
 However, when this medicine is used in combination with a sulfonylurea or insulin, low blood sugar (hypoglycemia) may occur.
 Your doctor may reduce the dose of your sulfonylurea or insulin.

 Children and adolescents

-Children and adolescents under 18 years should not take this medicine.
-It is not effective in children and adolescents between 10 and 17 years.
-The safety and efficacy of this medicine in children under 10 years are unknown.
+Children and adolescents under 18 years of age should not take this medicine.
+It is not effective in children and adolescents between 10 and 17 years of age.
+It is not known if this medicine is safe and effective when used in children under 10 years of age.

-Inform your doctor especially if you are taking digoxin (a medicine used to treat irregular heartbeat and other heart problems).
-Your doctor may need to monitor your digoxin levels if you take it with this medicine.
+Tell your doctor especially if you are taking digoxin (a medicine used to treat irregular heartbeat and other heart problems).
+It may be necessary to monitor your digoxin blood levels if you take it with this medicine.

 This medicine can be taken with or without food.